Blosc/c-blosc2/ROADMAP.rst

 Actions to be done
 ------------------

-* **Centralized plugin repository:** we have got a grant from NumFOCUS for implementing a centralized repository so that people can send their plugins (using the existing machinery) to the Blosc2 team.
-If the plugins fulfill a series of requirements, they will be officially accepted, and distributed withing the library.

 * **Improve the safety of the library:**   Although this is always a work in progress, we did a long way in improving our safety, mainly thanks to the efforts of Nathan Moinvaziri.